pabaq/CarND-Traffic-Sign-Classifier/README.md

 Epoch 20/30:   Train Loss: 1.0344   Train Acc: 0.8741   Valid Acc: 0.8454
 Epoch 30/30:   Train Loss: 0.9459   Train Acc: 0.8859   Valid Acc: 0.8587
 ````

 ![][dropout]

 A drop out rate of 50% gives us the best results.
-We'll set it as default for the rest of the project.
+We'll set it as default for the rest of
+the project.

-#### Convolution depth
+### Convolution depth
-Next we will vary the depth of the convolution layers by a multiplicator.
-This will lead to much
+Next we will leverage the depth of the convolution layers by a multiplicator.
+This will
-more learning parameters.
+lead to much more learning parameters.
 Let's see if it is worth.

 ````python
 # Parameters